 For example, let's say I'm going to be storing user preference information in Cocoa's UserDefaults.
 UserDefaults is a kind of dictionary: each item is accessed through a key.
 The keys are typically strings.
 A common programmer mistake is to write out these string keys literally every time a key is used; if you then misspell a key name, there's no penalty at compile time, but your code will mysteriously fail to work correctly.
-A better approach is to embody those keys as constant strings and use the names of the strings; if you make a mistake typing a name, the compiler can catch you.
-A struct with static members is a great way to define constant strings and clump their names into a namespace:
+The proper approach is to embody these keys as constant strings and use the names of the strings; that way, if you make a mistake typing the name of a string, the compiler can catch you.
+A struct with static members is a great way to define those constant strings and clump their names into a namespace:

 '''

 struct Default {

 static let rows = "CardMatrixRows"

 static let columns = "CardMatrixColumns"

 static let hazyStripy = "HazyStripy"

-}

 '''